learn-symfony/css-compiler/README.md

 [![composer.lock](https://poser.pugx.org/eugene-matvejev/css-compiler/composerlock)](https://packagist.org/packages/eugene-matvejev/css-compiler)

-# package: CSS Compiler - compiles SASS and LESS sources into CSS
+# PHP CSS Compiler
+_compiles SASS and LESS sources into CSS_
-* can be triggered from composer's script's session: compiles LESS/SASS/Compass
+_can be triggered from composer's script's session: compiles LESS/SASS/Compass_

 # How to use:
 ```